OTMOrg/user-service/README.md

 - [ ] Use slug instead of auto increment user id, while creating user
 - [ ] Show user contact info in response of get user
 - [ ] Provide HATEOAS kind of contact info url in get user response
+- [ ] Store passwords encrypted form instead of the actual password